viamrobotics/docs/docs/components/motor/_index.md

 ### GoFor

 Spin the motor the specified number of revolutions at specified revolutions per minute.
-When `rpm` or `revolutions` is a negative value, the rotation will be in the backward direction.
+When `rpm` or `revolutions` is a negative value, the motor spins in the backward direction.
-If both `rpm` and `revolutions` are negative, the motor will spin in the forward direction.
+If both `rpm` and `revolutions` are negative, the motor spins in the forward direction.

 {{< tabs >}}
 {{% tab name="Python" %}}